yuvalmGS/gigaspaces-wiki-jekyll/xap97/the-space-counters.markdown

 int counterValue = wordount.getMycounter();
 {% endhighlight %}

-Another way geting the Counter value without reading the space object back to the client would be via a [Task](./task-execution-over-the-space.html):
+Another way getting the Counter value without reading the space object back to the client would be via a [Task](./task-execution-over-the-space.html):

 {% highlight java %}
 public class GetCounterTask implements Task<Integer> {